-Posey first earned notice on the big screen for her outlandish performance in Dazed and Confused, writer-director Richard Linklater’s hilarious tribute to high school life in the 1970s.
-With the release of the now cult favorite Party Girl (1995), in which she played a New York urban socialite by night/library clerk by day, Posey was well on her way to earning the moniker “Queen of the Indies” for her work in independent cinema.
+Posey first earned notice on the big screen for her outlandish performance in Dazed and Confused (1993), writer-director Richard Linklater’s hilarious tribute to high school life in the 1970s.
+With the release of the now cult favorite Party Girl (1995), in which she played a New York urban socialite by night and library clerk by day, Posey was well on her way to earning the moniker “Queen of the Indies” for her work in independent cinema.